nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 # Video Test Overview

-The Tast video tests can be used to validate various video decoder and encoder implementations.
+The Tast video tests are used to validate various video related functionality.
 A wide range of test scenarios are available to validate both correctness and performance.
 Some tests operate directly on top of the decoder and encoder implementations, while other tests operate on the entire Chrome stack.

 To get a list of all available video tests run: